Introduction

 Retire Credential

-The credential status changes to Retired when the retire credential option is performed.
-From this workflow, the credential template settings on the credential will be removed and the PIN(s) will be blocked.
-Also, it will allow the credential to be re-used.
-The credential needs to be connected to the system to perform this task.
-During this process, the Retire Card settings as set on the credential template, will be performed.
+The credential status changes to Retired when the Retire Credential option is performed.
+This workflow removes the credential template settings and blocks the PIN(s), allowing the credential to be reused.
+The credential must be connected to the system to perform this task.
+During this process, the Retire Card settings configured on the credential template will be applied.

 Delete Credential

-Attach the user credential and click the Delete oval.
-Click the Execute button to start the flow.
-A warning dialog will appear to ensure that the operator fully understands the consequences if this operation is performed.
+Attach the user credential and click the Delete oval, then click the Execute button to initiate the process.
+A warning dialog will appear to confirm that the operator understands the consequences of this operation.

-If the credential certificate needs to be revoked, select a revocation reason from the available list in the Revocation reason drop down list and add a more descriptive comment in the text field if required.
+If the credential certificate needs to be revoked, select a reason from the dropdown list and add a descriptive comment in the text field, if necessary.

-In order to delete a credential where the credential is not in the possession of the operator, click the Search button to select the user.
-Click the Execute button to start the flow.
-A warning dialog will appear to ensure that the operator fully understands the consequences if this operation is performed.
+To delete a credential when it is not in the possession of the operator, click the Search button to select the user, then click the Execute button to start the process.
+A warning dialog will appear to confirm that the operator understands the consequences of this operation.

-If the credential certificate needs to be revoked, select a revocation reason from the available list in the Revocation reason drop down list and add a more descriptive comment in the text field if required.
+If the credential certificate needs to be revoked, select a reason from the dropdown list and add a descriptive comment in the text field, if necessary.

 Unregister Credential

-In order to unregister a credential, simply attach an already managed credential to the system and click the Unregister oval process.
-The unregister workflow will reset the administration key of the credential to its default credential manufacturer administration key value.
-It will only be possible to unregister credentials whose status is in Registered or Retired states.
-The credential needs to be connected to the system to perform this task.
+To unregister a credential, attach an already managed credential to the system and click the Unregister oval process.
+This workflow resets the administration key of the credential to its default manufacturer value.
+Unregistering is only possible for credentials in the Registered or Retired states.
+The credential must be connected to the system to perform this task.

 Attach the user credential and click the Unregistered oval.
-Click the Execute button if only one credential is to be unregistered or the Batch button if more than one credential is to be unregistered.
+Click the Execute button for a single credential or the Batch button for multiple credentials.